monomonedula/sten/README.md

 Experimental graph algorithm for node embedding generation

-This unsupervised learning tecnique is based on the idea of "signal" transfer from one node to the rest of the graph and is also inspired by Google's PageRank algorithm.
+This unsupervised learning technique is based on the idea of "signal" transfer from one node to the rest of the graph and is also inspired by Google's PageRank algorithm.
 Main use-case of the algorithm so far is social networks clustering and community detection.
 Please refer to the jupyter notebook in this repository for the exampples.